unytics/bigfunctions/bigfun/templates/bigfunctions.md

 ---
 title: "Explore"
 description: "Catalog of open-source BigFunctions"
-hide:
-  - navigation
 ---

 !!! note ""

     **✅ You can call ANY BigFunction from your Google Cloud Project** (*no install*).

-    - For any question or difficulties, please read [Getting Started](/bigfunctions/getting_started/).
+    - For any question or difficulties, please read [Getting Started](/bigfunctions/).
-    - If you prefer to deploy the BigFunction in your own project, also read [Getting Started](/bigfunctions/getting_started/).
+    - If you prefer to deploy the BigFunction in your own project, read [Getting Started](/bigfunctions/).